-Humana reviews this document annually and it contains updates to what was in the 2021 version.
+Humana reviews this document annually and it contains minimal updates to what was in the 2023 version.
+See page 2 for clarifications.

 It is important that you read this.

-If you're an administrator:
+If you are an administrator

-Provide this publication or an updated, materially-similar document to all employees and third parties who support Humana's Medicare and/or Medicaid products as part of our relationship.
+This document is an extension of your organization's agreement(s) with Humana or a Humana-related entity.
+This means your organization must comply with what is outlined within it and provide this publication or an updated, materially-similar document to all employees and third parties who support Humana's Medicare and/or Medicaid products as part of our relationship.